vdaas/vald/docs/user-guides/mirring-configuration.md

 ## Configuration

-This section shows how to configure values.yaml to enable Vald Mirror Gateway and how to interconnect Vald Mirror Gateways.
+This chapter shows how to configure values.yaml to enable Vald Mirror Gateway and how to interconnect Vald Mirror Gateways.

 The setting points are the followings:

 1. Enable the Vald Mirror Gateway using Helm values configuration
-2. Interconnect Vald Mirror Gateways using custom resource configuration
+2. Interconnect Vald Mirror Gateways using the Custom Resource configuration

 ### Helm Values Configuration